Skip to main content

 Heat Cramps

-Move to a cool, shaded area, apply something cool, drink plenty of fluids (consider electrolyte solutions)
+How to treat it: Move to a cool, shaded area, apply something cool, drink plenty of fluids

 Heat Exhaustion

-Prolonged exposure to high temps & inadequate hydration causing body temps to rise
+How it happens: Prolonged exposure to high temps and poor hydration

-Move to a cool, shaded area, apply something cool, drink plenty of fluids & monitor
+How to treat it: Move to a cool, shaded area, apply something cool, drink fluids and monitor

 Heat Stroke